Pump filter clog

 Where is the pump filter located on the LG LDF7774ST?

 The pump filter is located at the bottom of the dishwasher tub, beneath the lower spray arm.
-Remove the spray arm and filter cover to access it.
+You’ll need to remove the spray arm and filter cover to access it.

 Can a clogged pump filter damage my LG LDF7774ST?